-I recall the time I relived the experience of practice.
+I recall the time when I relived the experience of practice.
 It was 2005, and I had registered to live in a Zen monastery for a month.
 Having studied for five years I presumed an understanding of Zen.
 I spoke with a monk, sharing my perception of a Zen concept.
 He smiled and simply asked, how often do you sit?

 In that moment I got clear that whatever I thought I knew, it wasn’t Zen; the knowing of which comes from direct experience through practice.